sowiecki/gtfo/data/README.md

 # Configurable appliction data

-In addition to these files, remember to save map backdrops to `client/assets`.
+In addition to these files, remember to save map backdrops to `client/assets` with descriptive names.

 ### room-coordinates.json
 Room SVG shape properties.